Skip to main content

 Event Hosts

-Single-day event: 30 CSC Points per event to a maximum of 1200 points a year.
+Hosts are awarded a maximum of 1200 points a year.
 Serial events will earn a maximum of 100 points annually.
-Events must be posted on the website and proceed with the leader plus 3 registered club members to earn points.
+Events must be posted on the website and proceed with the Host plus 3 registered club members to earn points.
 Exceptions may be granted for unusual circumstances – weather, fire, etc.

 Other